 - How to budget correctly.

-If I’m honest.
-I never learned how to budget until last year.
-When the pandemic started, I was forced into learning how to manage and track where each dollar is being spent, especially after rebooting the blog and creating my Etsy business.
+If I’m honest, I never learned how to budget until last year.
+Then, when the pandemic started, I was forced into learning how to manage and track where each dollar was being spent, especially after rebooting the blog and creating my Etsy business.
 Budgeting is sometimes tricky, but I am happy I learned it because I saved money.

 - Home-cooked meals are better than ordering out.

 I’m guilty of ordering out whenever I get lazy.
 But, part of my laziness comes from the fear of cooking a bad or unflavored meal.
-However, since I started learning how to cook more, I’ve realized the homecooked meals taste so much better than ordered food.
+However, since I started learning to cook more, I’ve realized that homecooked meals taste better than ordered food.